Check out the many health benefits of avocados and get my favorite guacamole recipe.

-Before we delve into it, though, maybe a few words on what avocados are good for.
+Before we delve into it, though, let’s talk about the health benefits of avocados.
 Always nice to know why something is good to eat (and you know you can always find some good reasons for eating fruits and vegetables).

 Avocados are good for a host of things.
 As Amy Bell wrote about a year ago on here, “This green wonders’ double whammy of monounsaturated fat and potassium can help lower blood pressure.”
 The high amounts of potassium in avocados, especially, can help a person to guard against heart disease and strokes.
 The U.S. Food and Drug Administration has actually approved the following health claim: “Diets containing foods that are good sources of potassium and low in sodium may reduce the risk of high blood pressure and stroke.”
 The relatively well-known monounsaturated fat avocados contain, oleic acid, can also help to lower cholestoral and perhaps also prevent breast cancer and oral cancer.